Paradoxdruid/mamba-how-to/README.md

 You can check your currently installed packages in your active environment with: `mamba list`

-You can still use `pip` inside a mamba environment... but probably shouldn't.
-Use it as a last resort to install packages otherwise unavailable.
-It has [possible conflicts](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#using-pip-in-an-environment).
+You can still use `pip` inside a mamba environment... but probably should use it as a last resort for packages unavailable on conda-forge.
+Using pip introduces the possibility of [conflicts](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#using-pip-in-an-environment), but is generally safe.

 ## Managing environments